homestead

 Printed in USA.

-• Kindling Cards by Richard Brown
+• Kindling Card Set by Richard Brown

 Tasha Tudor collects kindling in the fall.
 One of the most revered photographs of Tasha.